About the Artist

-- Doubles as a graphic designer, having spent the past 25 running a branding design studio (Grand Ciel Design Co.)
+- Doubled as a graphic designer, having spent the past 25 running a branding design studio (Grand Ciel Design Co.)

 - Transitioning to life as a full-time artist in 2020 (I’ve been one all my life.
 The first box of crayons was transformative)

-- My current studio is a spare bedroom but am looking forward to the day I have my own away-from-home studio space
+- Current studio is a spare bedroom but I’m looking forward to the day I have my own away-from-home studio space

 From the Practical Art World